 The Constitution Unit was created in 1995 to aid policy-makers involved in changing their constitutions.
 Robert Hazell founded the Unit initially to conduct detailed research and planning on constitutional reform in the UK.
 We continue to fulfil that remit, but also assess the effects of reforms that have taken place, and research constitutional and political arrangements beyond the UK.
 Our publications include reports, books, and articles in both academic journals and mainstream media.
 We prioritise providing timely evidence to policy-makers, and our work has had substantial real-world impact.

-After more than 20 years, the Constitution Unit continues to thrive.
+After more than 25 years, the Constitution Unit continues to thrive.
 Meg Russell, who has been Director since 2015, leads our research on parliament.
 The Deputy Director is Alan Renwick, a specialist on elections and referendums.
-Robert Hazell, though he has retired from the role of Director, continues to work on areas such as the judiciary and the civil service.
-Further details of our team and our work are available on our people and research pages.
+Robert Hazell, though he has retired from the role of Director, continues to work on areas such as the monarchy.
+Further details of our team and our work are available on our research pages.

 The Unit is housed in UCL’s Department of Political Science.
 We collaborate with scholars and practitioners all over the world, drawn from politics, law and the public service.
 We frequently host visiting researchers, public servants taking research breaks, and others working as volunteers (from whom expressions of interest are always welcome).
 We also have a blog, a regular newsletter and a lively events programme.
 Many of our previous events can be viewed online.

 Facebook: Constitution Unit